City Walks Through Italy: Your Guide to 20 Must-See Destinations

 The amazing hilltop town of Assisi is the birthplace of St Francis of Assisi (1181–1226).

-Assisi has beautifully paved streets and lanes lined with flower boxes, speciality food stores, and cafes.
+Assisi has beautifully paved streets and lanes with flower boxes, speciality food stores, and cafes.

 A walk to the top of the hill through the town’s lovely lanes, and you will come to Rocca Maggiore, a medieval fortress with panoramic views over the town and valley below.